 It is important to note that this is not an unprecedented step.
-In 2010, Gabon implemented a ban on its round log exports after losing 0.7 per cent of its forest cover between 1990 and 2005.215 Several other developing countries, including Thailand and Peru, have similar type bans, according to the Forest Legality Initiative.216 also been evidenced in many statements by officials over the years218 and in policy documents such as the government's Medium Term Development Plan (MTDP) 2011-2015, which includes the stated policy goal of reducing the share of round logs and increasing the importance of in-country processing.219 A round log export ban would not mean an end to wood product exports: locally-produced semi-finished and finished timber products could generate significant export revenues and jobs so long as the government focused on creating a genuine downstream processing sector.
+In 2010, Gabon implemented a ban on its round log exports after losing 0.7 per cent of its forest cover between 1990 and 2005.
+Several other developing countries, including Thailand and Peru, have similar type bans, according to the Forest Legality Initiative.

+Moreover, there has been a long discussion about taking this step in PNG.
+PNG flirted with the idea of putting a moratorium on round log exports after advice from the World Bank in the early 2000s, but powerful interests intervened and the idea was thrown out (along with World Bank officials).
+The idea of reducing export of raw logs has also been evidenced in many statements by officials over the years and in policy documents such as the government's Medium Term Development Plan (MTDP) 2011-2015, which includes the stated policy goal of reducing the share of round logs and increasing the importance of in-country processing.
+A round log export ban would not mean an end to wood product exports: locally-produced semi-finished and finished timber products could generate significant export revenues and jobs so long as the government focused on creating a genuine downstream processing sector.
 Nor would the ban mean that the domestic market for PNG timber products is neglected (these issues are discussed in more details in the next section).
 It would also create many more jobs in the sector and increase the financial benefits of forest resources for Papua New Guineans.
 Calculations from 2006 reveal that if all of the timber currently being exported as round logs were processed in PNG and exported as sawn logs, the result would be a six-fold increase in revenues for the forest sector.220